benjamin-l-johnson/Git_Help/README.md

 * I begin to add my files ` touch FastSimulatedAnnealing.c ` and ` vim  NPsolver.c ` after a few hours of work I save everything.

 Now to stage my repo I do a ` git add -A ` the ` -A ` is for add all files.
-If I follow it up with a ` git commit -m "solved the traveling salesman problem rewrere in polynomial time" ` this will commit all my changes and leave the message I specified after the ` -m `.
+If I follow it up with a ` git commit -m "solved the traveling salesman problem rewrote in polynomial time" ` this will commit all my changes and leave the message I specified after the ` -m `.

 ### Adding a remote